pgmichael/Sockful/README.md

     })
 </script>
 ```
-Server response must be in JSON and must have this format:
+Server response must be in JSON and must have the following format:

 ```js
 { "event": "eventName", "data": "eventData" }